What's the date 26 years from today?

 Solution

-26 years from today is 17 May 2050, a Tuesday.
+26 years from today is 20 Feb 2051, a Monday.
 Counting forward by years is usually simple.
 Anything under a decade can usually be done on one hand; however, remember that years will change the final date depending on leap years.
-Since today is Friday, well need to account for the weekend if you care about work days.
-If not, the calculation will remain the same.
+Since today is Thursday, we'll have to adjust for the weekend, if you care about the number of work days.
 I usually just start with days of the week then move onto months.
-We’re 14 days from the end of May, so being in the middle of of the month, 26 days will bring us into June..
-From there, we can then count forward by years and adjust for the fiscal calendar to get our 17 May 2050.
+We’re 8 days from the end of February, so being in the middle of of the month, 26 days will bring us into March..
+From there, we can then count forward by years and adjust for the fiscal calendar to get our 20 Feb 2051.

 How we calculated 26 years from today